 But, he thought, imagine if his streetcar was travelling away from the clock tower at the same speed as light.
 Every time he looked out the window, he would see the same image; the clock would always say 6pm.
 Time, at least from his perspective, would be frozen.

 That was the beginning of the idea of spacetime, and honestly, it’s way more out there than Newton’s idea of gravity.
 The idea goes like this:

 We imagine space (as in the physical space of the universe – its height, width, and depth) and time to be fully separate things.

 But some things, like light and gravity, act as if space and time were both parts of the same thing.
 They are distorted by both space and time simultaneously.
 If they act in this way, perhaps our intuitions are wrong and space and time are actually parts of the same thing; a spacetime ‘fabric’.
 The explanation of gravity – why things are attracted to more massive things – is that heavy things create a depression in the underlying fabric of spacetime, like a basketball resting on a suspended bedsheet.

-During a solar eclipse, when the moon hid the Sun’s light, stars would appear in the daytime.
+During a solar eclipse, when the Moon hid the Sun’s light, stars would appear in the daytime.
 But stars that were right next to the Sun appeared in slightly different spots than what they would do at night.
 The Sun’s gravity well had curved the path of light coming from these stars, making them appear to be in a different place.

-At this point it seemed like the question of gravity was put to rest.
+At this point, it seemed like the question of gravity was put to rest.

 It’s a sign that the spacetime explanation of gravity isn’t the full story.
-At the moment, physicists just use the two theories independently and avoid areas where they cross paths.
+At the moment, physicists use the two theories independently and avoid areas where they cross paths.
 But everyone knows that this fundamental disconnect exists, lingering in the background.